Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Empirical Results

 We compare the quality of the learned definitions using the metrics of {\it precision} and {\it recall} \cite{DeRaedt:2010:LRL:1952055}.
 Let the set of true positives for a Horn definition be the set of positive examples in the testing data that are covered by the Horn definition.
 The precision of a Horn definition is the proportion of its true positives over all examples covered by the Horn definition.
 The recall of a Horn definition is the number of its true positives divided by the total number of positive examples in the testing data.
 Precision and recall are between 0 and 1, where an ideal definition delivers both precision and recall of 1.
-We also compare the running time of Castor to show the impact of predicate and mode definitions.
-We perform 10-fold cross validation for HIV and IMDb datasets and 5-fold cross validation for UW-CSE.
-We evaluate precision, recall, and running times, showing the average over the cross validation.
-We run experiments on a 2.3GHz Intel Xeon E5-2670 processor, running CentOS Linux 7.2 with 50GB of main memory.
+F-measure is the weighted harmonic mean of the precision and recall.
+We perform 10-fold cross validation for HIV and IMDb datasets and 5-fold cross validation for UW-CSE due to its relatively smaller size.
+We evaluate precision, recall, and learning time, showing the average over the cross validation.